Cache replacement policies: Least frequently used (LFU)

 The LFU algorithm counts how often an item is needed; those used less often are discarded first.
 This is similar to LRU, except that how many times a block was accessed is stored instead of how recently.
 While running an access sequence, the block which was used the fewest times will be removed from the cache.

 Least frequent recently used (LFRU)

 The least frequent recently used (LFRU) algorithm combines the benefits of LFU and LRU.
 LFRU is suitable for network cache applications such as ICN, CDNs, and distributed networks in general.
 In LFRU, the cache is divided into two partitions: privileged and unprivileged.
-The privileged partition is protected and, if content is popular, it is pushed into the privileged partition.
+The privileged partition is protected; if content is popular, it is pushed into the privileged partition.
 In replacing the privileged partition, LFRU evicts content from the unprivileged partition; pushes content from the privileged to the unprivileged partition, and inserts new content into the privileged partition.
 LRU is used for the privileged partition and an approximated LFU (ALFU) algorithm for the unprivileged partition.